nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 The idea of generative HTML assembly unveils once Hyper, and the core UI primitives are ready.
 After that, both you and AI models can rapidly generate user interfaces with simple, minimal syntax.
 No unnecessary junk in your way.

-### Can Hyper actually challenge React?
+### Can Hyper actually challenge the status quo?
 Absolutely.
 To succeed, we need to address two things:

-1. **Developer perception**: React developers view layers of abstraction as essential.
+1. **Developer perception**: Frontend developers view layers of abstraction as essential.
 As Hyper demonstrates how professional UIs can be generated without them, this perception will shift.

 2. **Finish the product**: Several critical pieces remain in development, particularly the generative approach and design systems.